bytevader/structly-whois-parser/benchmarks/README.md

+## Parsing Strategy

+`benchmarks/scripts/consume_and_parse.py` batches WHOIS payloads by the TLD inferred from each message’s `domain`.
+Pending payloads that share a TLD are fed into `WhoisParser.parse_many`, which reuses the already-initialized Structly parser for that suffix and parses the whole slice in one call.
+Any payloads without a reliable hint fall back to `parse_record`.

+Grouping by TLD keeps the hot parser cached, eliminates per-payload parser selection, and lets Structly amortize normalization plus parsing across the batch.
+In practice this means more CPU time is spent inside the Rust parser and less on Python bookkeeping or Kafka round-trips, making `parse_many` the fastest path when you already know which TLD parser to apply.

 ## Benchmarking Environment

 Follow these steps to spin up Kafka/Redpanda plus the constrained WHOIS consumer, then publish the 1M-record workload: